 Reducing impacts of natural disasters make great STEM challenges!
-Use these activities to reinforce the engineering design process (NGSS 3-5-ETS 1-1, 3-5-ETS1-2, 3-5-ETS1-3).
-Simultaneously, teach about fast changes to Earth’s surface (NGSS 4-ESS3-2).
+Use these activities to reinforce the engineering design process.
+Simultaneously, teach kids about fast changes to Earth’s surface.

 Ms. Sneed Teaches How to Reduce Impacts of Natural Disasters